denspiro/archsetup/README.md

 ### Fstab
 Generate an `fstab` file `genfstab -U /mnt >> /mnt/etc/fstab`

 Here the `fstab` file is used to define how disk partitions, various other block devices, or remote filesystems should be mounted into the filesystem.
-It's needed because before we did it manually, and now we have to make it during the boot, automatically.
+It's needed because before we did it manually, and now we have to make it during the boot automatically.

 ### Chroot
 `arch-chroot /mnt`